adityakamath/adityakamath.github.io/_posts/2021-01-10-new-year-new-project.md

 <figure class="aligncenter">
 	<img src="https://adityakamath.github.com/assets/img/akros_differential_holonomic.jpg" />
-	<figcaption>The AKROS Holonomic platform without the OAK-D camera.
+	<figcaption>The AKROS Differential robot alongside the Holonomic platform without the OAK-D camera.
 The cardboard parts are only prototypes/placeholders while I get acrylic parts.</figcaption>
 </figure>

 In 2021, I have 3 big plans for this robot: